 Smooth graceful movement requires a balance between different muscle groups.
 A part of the brain called the cerebellum manages this balance.

 Diseases that damage the cerebellum, spinal cord, or peripheral nerves can interfere with normal muscle movement.
 The result is large, jerky, uncoordinated movements.

 Brain injuries or diseases that can cause uncoordinated movements include:

 Other causes include:

-Walking aids, such as a cane or walker, may be helpful.
+As the health care provider whether walking aids, such as a cane or walker, would be helpful.